Athinamilagi/internship_task/task2/README.md

        }
      }
      ```

-#### **Steps to Do**

-1. Go through the wireframe in the image; it’s a page where a user can create a nudge for his/her event.
-2. Create an Object data model for the Nudge; you can use the above model for reference.
-3. Write documentation about how the API structure should be.
-The documentation should include the types of requests you want to perform, base URL, API Endpoints, Payload, and the description of the API.
-4. You can use the above table (Table 1) for reference.
-5. Write the documentation for the CRUD functionalities.

 #### **Error Handling**

 - If the MongoDB connection fails, the API will return a `500 Internal Server Error` with an appropriate error message.